Squirrelcoding/News-bot/README.md

 # News-bot
 Publish and delete articles on your discord server!
 Must be ran client side.

-# Upcoming Updates in Alpha v1.3
+# Upcoming Updates in Alpha v1.4
-- Adding Anonymous option to dashboard
+- Who knows?
+Suggest features in the issues section!
+Were getting close to the official releases!

-# Added features in Alpha v1.2
+# Added features in Alpha v1.3
-- Added a dashboard!
-Check it out [here!](https://github.com/Squirrelcoding/Newsbot-dashboard)
-- Added an anonymous author feature
-- Added date to article
+Check the changelog for info!

 # More info